drs. M. (Trees) Graas

 P.A.
 (Peter) Hildering MSc

-At QANU, Peter Hildering is mainly reponsible for the assessment of the degree and research programmes in the exact, technical and natural sciences.
-He is for instance Physics and Astronomy, Building Sciences and Architecture, Biomedical Engineering, Technical Medicine and Nanoscience, and the research review of quantum institute QuTech, Previously he was involved in the research review Applied Physics at the University of Twente and seven institutes of the Faculty of Science and Engineering of the University of Groningen, as well as the assessment of the degree programmes Public Administration.
+At QANU, Peter Hildering is mainly reponsible for the assessment of the degree and research programmes in science and engineering.
+He is project leader for the assessments of Physics and Astronomy, Computer Science, Building Sciences and Architecture, Biomedical Engineering and Technical Medicine, and the research review of quantum institute QuTech, Previously he was involved in the research review Applied Physics at the University of Twente and the Faculty of Science and Engineering of the University of Groningen, as well as the assessment of the degree programmes Public Administration and Nanoscience.